hydrogen602/csv-stream-language/readme.md

 Note: `<arg>` is a required argument, `[arg]` is optional

 - `read <filename: str>`
-  - Read a file and create a stream of data.
+  - Read a csv file and create a stream of data.
 It will attempt to parse each value if possible.
+- `write <filename: str>`
+  - Write the stream of data to file as csv
 - `drop head <count: int>`
   - Drop `count` rows from the beginning (aka top of table)
 - `print [header: str]`